A full-size, cashierless Amazon grocery store appears slated for Ballard

 Amazon is installing its automated checkout technology inside an under-construction Amazon Fresh location in Ballard, permitting documents and ongoing renovations visible from the sidewalk suggest.

 The Ballard store could be the largest cashierless Amazon location yet, as well as the first full-size Amazon Fresh store with what the company calls its “Just Walk Out” tech.
-Amazon Fresh is the company’s line of midpriced markets, aimed at competing with grocery giants like Safeway and Kroger, which owns QFC.
+In the U.S., Amazon Fresh is the company’s line of midpriced markets, aimed at competing with grocery giants like Safeway and Kroger, which owns QFC.

 Permits submitted last year for renovations to the former Ballard New Seasons Market at 951 N.W.
 Ballard Way describe ceiling-mounted racks designed to hold a vast array of cameras.
 The documents also describe enlarging the site’s existing computer server room.
 And a row of automated sliding gates at the store entrance is visible through several small holes in the paint covering the windows.